 - 1. Complete all course work on the State-approved Checklist. - 2.
 Obtain an overall GPA of \geq 3.25 based on a 4.00 system. - 3.
-Pass a written comprehensive examination that covers the content of the program. - 4.
+Pass a written comprehensive examination that covers the content of the program (Traditional) OR pass the Praxis II Content Examination (Alt.
+A only). - 4.
 Complete an internship. - 5.
-Pass all parts of the Alabama Educator Certification Testing Program (AECTP) Basic Skills Assessment Test. - 6.
+Pass all parts of the Praxis Core Examination. - 6.
 Pass the Praxis II Tests in the appropriate area. - 7.
-Make application for certification through the Teacher Education and Certification Office.
+Make application for certification through the Educator Preparation Program Office.